 Neither the Society nor the Web-editor collects analytics data as provided by the likes of Facebook, Google Analytics and similar organisations.
 However, the CMS and the webserver do collect anonymous data which can be viewed in aggregated form, for example how many views each page received or which browser is most popular.

-In this respect, if an ip-address appears in a listing, that is not held to be personally identifyable, except to law enforcement personnel : ip-addresses are in short supply, thus allocated dynamically by your chosen ISP whenever you access the internet, and the information on who used which ip-address at a particular time is not available except on a need-to-know basis.
+In this respect, if an ip-address appears in a listing, that is not held to be personally identifyable, except to law enforcement agencies : ip-addresses are in short supply, thus allocated dynamically by your chosen ISP whenever you access the internet, and the information on who used which ip-address at a particular time is not available except on a need-to-know basis.

 Whom your data is shared with